harrystech/kontrast/README.md

 An automated testing tool for comparing visual differences between two versions of a website.

-Kontrast lets you build a test suite to run against your test and production servers.
+Kontrast lets you build a test suite to run against your test and production websites.
 It uses [Selenium](http://www.seleniumhq.org/) to take screenshots and [ImageMagick](http://www.imagemagick.org/) to compare them.
 Kontrast then produces a detailed gallery of its test results.

 ## Prerequisites